Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 2. Liberation of Pilsen by US Army

 In 1945, the whole part of Western Czechoslovakia was liberated by US Army at the end of World War II.
 This is really interesting because the rest of former Czechoslovakia was liberated by Russian forces.
 On May 6th, 1945 Pilsen was completely liberated by General Patton’s 3rd Army and all German troops were disabled and disarmed.
 Unfortunately, the American army was not allowed to proceed much further after Pilsen to Prague.
 It had to stop at a demarcation line a little beyond the town of Rokycany – as had been agreed upon by the Allied leaders some time before the end of the war.
+From this reason Plzeň Czech Republic is the last European City liberated by US Army.

 You need to understand that the end of World War to was followed by the Communist time and teachers were forced to teach that we had been liberated by Russian army.
 But our parents remembered the liberation by US Army very well.